Gajol/ApplicationArchitecture/ARA-TOC.md

     - break system and APIs into encapsulated replacements
     - minimize any connascence (depedecny relationships between objects) between systems

+<a name="application-architecture-guidance-goal-composable-enterprise-composable-applications-solid-15"></a>
+### SOLID[^15]

-1. SOLID[^15] Five Design Principles supporting composable applications:
+SOLID is five design principles supporting composable applications:

   - S - Single Responsibility Principle.
 Gather together things that change for the same reason, and separate things that change for different reasons.
 Good system design means that we separate the system into components that can be independently deployed.
-A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.
-[Reference: 97 Things Every Programmer Should Know #76 - 2010 ](http://www.worldcat.org/isbn/978-0-596-80948-5).
+A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class. - *[reference: 97 Things Every Programmer Should Know #76 - 2010 ](http://www.worldcat.org/isbn/978-0-596-80948-5)*.

     *If a class has more than one responsibility, then the responsibilities become coupled.
   Changes to one responsibility may impair or inhibit the class' ability to meet the others.